vtex/styleguide/react/components/Alert/README.md

 Alerts are used to inform about important changes or persistent conditions.
 They’re one of the most prominent ways to communicate information to the user.
-Banners show at the top of the page or section they apply to.
+Banners show at the top of the page or section they apply to and should fill the full container width.

+Don't use Alerts for assynchronous notifications, such as giving user feedback about an API request's success of failure.
+In this case a Toast would be more appropriate (work in progress).

 Default